General Biology 10 & Introduction to Biology 11

 Bio 11: Fundamentals of biology for the non-majors: Scientific inquiry, biological chemistry, cell structure and function, DNA genetics, evolution and ecology, and an overview of living organisms.

 Here are the lecture notes for class by testing section.
 There are study questions at the end of each topic.
 We provide both once you are registered in the class.
 Please be aware of dates and times we will be on campus for you to pick things up.

 Here is the lab manual we will be using this semester.
 Similarly, we have paper versions if you would like, watch for email announcements for dates and times to pick them up.

 MODIFICATIONS FOR ONLINE LEARNING

 At Laney, we care about your health along with the health of our faculty and staff.
 Therefore Laney College, as well as the other three Peralta Colleges, will be offering classes this summer and fall.
-However due to the COVID-19 Pandemic and recent shelter-in-place restrictions in effect in the surrounding Bay Area counties, we will be offering mostly online instruction, but will still have limited face-to-face instruction for laboratory classes.
-For the Biology & Chemistry Departments, that means some modifications of our courses in terms of lecture/labs schedules.
+However, due to the COVID-19 Pandemic and recent shelter-in-place restrictions in effect in the surrounding Bay Area counties, we will be offering mostly online instruction, but will still have limited face-to-face instruction for laboratory classes.
+For the Biology & Chemistry Departments, that means some modifications of our courses in terms of lecture/lab schedules.
 We are also working together to ensure students who are taking classes in both areas are supported.

 Check out the Laney Student Guide for What to Expect which contains general information about online courses.
 Laney also has Online Student Services.
 We also encourage you to take some time in the Peralta Student Resources – the Modules view gives you a good overview of what’s there.
 This website includes some great Tips for Success for Online Learning.